luisfredgs/cnn-hierarchical-network-for-document-classification/README.md

 | IMDb Movie Review      |    2    |    50000       | [link](https://www.kaggle.com/luisfredgs/hahnn-for-document-classification)|

 Do you want use Pre-trained FastText word embeddings?
 Downloaded in [https://www.kaggle.com/luisfredgs/wiki-news-300d-1m-subword](https://www.kaggle.com/luisfredgs/wiki-news-300d-1m-subword).
 Check the source code for more details.
 Pay attention to Colab limits of RAM and GPU.

-To run this notebook on Google Colab you don't need download these files.
-Type your kaggle username and API key during cell execution and wait.
-Will done.
-If do you want to make predictions on new text data using a trained model, check **make_predictions.ipynb** for more details.

 ## Requirements